Think and Grow Rich by Napoleon Hill

 I didn’t take any notes on this section.

 Chapter 14: The Sixth Sense

 The door to the temple of wisdom, the thirteenth step toward riches.

-The author created a mastermind group in his imagination filled with knowledgable people from the past such as Benjamin Franklin, Napoleon, etc. He would imagine asking them for advice and how they would respond.
+The author created a mastermind group in his imagination filled with knowledgeable people from the past such as Benjamin Franklin, Napoleon, etc. He would imagine asking them for advice and how they would respond.